maestro-server/webdocs/docs/installing/production.rst

 	- You should use a reliable storage engine as S3 - `More details about upload <http://docs.maestroserver.io/en/latest/installing/upload.html>`_.
 	- You can use atlas mongodb to manage your mongo db externally. - `More details about external DB <http://docs.maestroserver.io/en/latest/installing/external_db.html>`_.
-	- Configurate a third-party SMTP - `More details about SMTP <http://docs.maestroserver.io/en/latest/installing/smtp.html>`_.
+	- Configuration a third-party SMTP - `More details about SMTP <http://docs.maestroserver.io/en/latest/installing/smtp.html>`_.
 	- Set a unique value for each ``SECRETJWT`` key - `More details about tokens <http://docs.maestroserver.io/en/latest/installing/tokens.html>`_.

 - Spin up an nginx/loadbalance over any public endpoint to handle ssl configuration.